You can reach us by phone at (909) 537-5847 or via email at wll@csusb.edu, and you may contact me directly at george.thomas@csusb.edu.

 Explore some of the publications from our talented Department.

-The Department of World Languages & Literatures (WLL) offers a wide variety of courses in the world languages, including American Sign Language, Arabic, French, Japanese, Korean, Chinese, and Spanish.
-Master's degree is available in Spanish (MA); Bachelor's degrees are available in Arabic (BA), French (BA), and Spanish (BA); minors are available in Arabic, French, Japanese, and Spanish, as well as Asian Studies and Latin American Studies.
+The Department of World Languages & Literatures offers a wide variety of courses in world languages, literatures, and cultures, including American Sign Language, Arabic, Chinese, French, Japanese, Korean, and Spanish.

 Language Learning Opens a World of Opportunities